z-------------/CPod/README.md

 ## Dependencies

-Cumulonimbus requires Foreman, Grunt, and a few node modules.
+Cumulonimbus requires Foreman and a few node modules.

-Run `npm install` to install dependencies listed in `package.json`.
+Run `npm install` to install the node modules.

-## Build

-Run `grunt` to execute Grunt tasks.

 ## Run